habitat-sh/habitat-aspnet-sample/readme.md

 The `hab-mysql` folder includes a habitat plan for building MySql for Windows.

+### Habitat for Linux plan

+The `hab-linux` folder contains a bash based plan for deploying a linux package on docker.

+### Database Migrations plan

+The `hab-migrations` folder contains a plan for a linux based package used to simply run database updates and create the initial database.
+When MySql runs in docker, this is helpful because it is diffucult to run the migration from the host.
+However, it would be beneficial to build one for windows as well.

 ## Using this sample with current Habitat binaries

 In order to succesfully build and run this application inside habitat today, the following prerequisites exist: